 - We’ll email participating parents to let them know the collection date and advising them to only bring items that fit in a carrier bag.

-- Parents will bring in items to a central point on the collection day - similar to ‘Bag to School’ for textiles.
+- Parents will bring in items to a central point the day before the collection (or up until 8am on collection day) - similar to ‘Bag to School’ for textiles.

 Items we'll collect